 Wherever it sits, be mindful that it shouldn't fit too snugly.
-Your microwave (whether standalone or built-in) will need about 10cm around the sides and 20cm at the top to allow for proper ventilation (convection microwaves need a little more), otherwise it can overheat and malfunction.
+Your microwave (whether standalone or built-in) will need about 10cm around the sides and 20cm at the top to allow for proper ventilation, otherwise it can overheat and malfunction.
+Convection microwaves need a little more space.

-You should also ensure your microwave door closes correctly with a good seal to reduce the risk of leakage and to improve its performance.
+You should also make sure your microwave door closes correctly with a good seal to reduce the risk of leakage and to improve its performance.

 The good ol' microwave has come a long way since its invention in the 1940s.
 Many now come with a huge variety of features including 'sensor cooking', which automatically controls the cooking time, and presets that allow you to do everything from roast a whole chicken to (apparently) cook perfect popcorn.

-Some microwaves will also beep mid-cycle so you can check on the meat, and CHOICE expert Rebecca Ciaramidaro warns us not to ignore this: "It's your signal to turn the meat over and remove any sections that are already thawed out before they cook," says Rebecca.
-She also suggests you "freeze meat in smaller quantities to make defrosting more efficient".
+Some microwaves will also beep mid-cycle so you can check on the meat, and CHOICE expert Rebecca Ciaramidaro warns us not to ignore this: "It's your signal to turn the meat over and remove any sections that are already thawed out before they cook."

 We know defrosting is something many people use their microwaves for, so our experts take this into account when giving each microwave we test a CHOICE Expert Rating.
 We score each microwave on how well it defrosts meat and a whole chicken, so if this matters to you, check our reviews before you buy.

 Plastic packaging (such as the packaging your meat comes in) and Styrofoam takeaway containers should never be placed in the microwave as these materials can leak chemicals and contaminate your food.
 And metal, aluminium foil and paper bags are hazardous as they can cause fire.